andyhoang1994/ea-blog-review/README.md

 ### Front-end
 A basic frontend exists on localhost:8000

-It is populated with mock data and is just meant to visualize the posts/comments.
+It is populated with mock data and is just meant to visualize the posts and comments with basic user data.
 The data is pulled from the database.